Chega (Portugal’s PPC)

 • The possibility to revoke nationality when crimes are committed.

 If Chega’s upward momentum continues at it’s current pace, Portugal will become ever more hostile to immigration.
 The future for immigrants in Portugal is bleak.
 Chega’s constant rhetoric likening immigration to an “invasion” is being widely parroted by mainstream media even today.
-This is rich from a country where first-generation immigrants only make up just 16% of the population, compared to 23% in Canada.
+First-generation immigrants only make up just 16% of the population, compared to 23% in Canada.

 “Just go anywhere in the country and you’ll see the real invasion that’s happening: no control, no rules, no support,” Ventura said.
 “And what does the government want to do?
 Make it easier.”